AhmedMstafa/admin-dashboard/README.md

-# Factory MES Dashboard
+# Admin Dashboard

-The Factory MES Dashboard is a modern and responsive web application developed to manage and monitor manufacturing execution systems (MES) in a factory setting.
-This project utilizes various technologies to create a robust, dynamic, and user-friendly interface for real-time data visualization and management.
+The Admin Dashboard is a modern and responsive web application developed by Ali Dev.
+This project focuses on creating an interactive and user-friendly interface for managing and monitoring various administrative tasks using MUI and React.

 ## Project Overview

-The Factory MES Dashboard is designed to help users monitor and manage manufacturing processes efficiently.
-The project demonstrates the application of advanced web development techniques to create a visually appealing and functional dashboard for factory management.
+The Admin Dashboard is designed to help users manage administrative tasks efficiently.
+The project demonstrates the application of advanced web development techniques to create a visually appealing and functional dashboard for admin management.

 ## Features

 - **Responsive Design:** The dashboard adapts seamlessly to different screen sizes and devices.
-- **Real-Time Data Visualization:** Displays real-time data and analytics using visually appealing charts and graphs.
+- **Data Visualization:** Displays real-time data and analytics using visually appealing charts and graphs.
-- **Seamless Navigation:** Utilizes React Router for smooth navigation between different sections of the dashboard.
+- **User Management:** Allows administrators to manage users, roles, and permissions.
+- **Form Handling:** Uses React Hook Form for efficient form handling and validation.
-- **Icon Integration:** Incorporates React Icons to enhance the user experience with visually appealing icons.
+- **Icons Integration:** Incorporates React Icons to enhance the user experience with visually appealing icons.
-- **Date and Time Management:** Uses Dayjs to handle date and time operations effortlessly.
 - **Sleek UI Design:** Implements MUI for a modern and responsive design.

 ## Technologies Used

-- React: For the robust and dynamic user interface.
+- React
+- React Router
+- React Hook Form
-- React Router: To handle seamless navigation.
+- React Icons
-- MUI: For a sleek and responsive design.
-- React Icons: Adding visually appealing icons to enhance the user experience.
-- Nivo: For creating stunning data visualizations.
-- Dayjs: To effortlessly manage date and time.
+- MUI (Material-UI)
 - JavaScript (ES6+)
 - HTML5
 - CSS3